by Grace Aldridge Foster, BRIEF Lab Senior Instructor

 How BRIEF 202 Makes a Difference

+The ethos of all our courses at The BRIEF Lab is simple: Deliver maximum value to your audience in exchange for their time.
+For SITREPs, this means writing with the busy commander or director in mind—someone who doesn’t have time to wade through unnecessary details.
 Building on the foundation of BRIEF 102, this course goes a step further by incorporating techniques that have worked for some of the military’s top leaders.

+Additionally, the BRIEF Experiential Learning Technique (BELT) ensures the course is practical, engaging, and results-driven.
+Participants leave with actionable skills and real-world examples to improve their SITREPs immediately.
 Whether you’re leading a unit or part of a staff writing team, you’ll get the skills you need to communicate status, readiness, and risks in a way that engages your audience and makes your unit’s story shine.
+Contact us today to learn more about how BRIEF 202 can elevate your team’s SITREP writing.